 The Russian author of 19th century S. Glinka wrote: «…increase of the resettled related Christian people [in Azerbaijan] can place a reliable stronghold in the borders of Russia for repulse of the hostile actions of the neighbouring peoples, particularly, of the Turks, Persians, and the mountaineers»1.

 Before the process of resettlement began, Karabakh consisted of 17 counties (mahals).
 In 12 mahals, if to exclude several Armenian villages, lived almost exceptionally Azeris.
 The mahals of Dizak, Varanda, Chelaberd and Talish were consisted of the Azeri («Muslim») and Armenian villages.
 There were also villages where the Armenians and Azeris lived mixed.2

-In the beginning of XIX c. the Czarist officials have made some work to define the number of the population of the Karabakh province.
+In the beginning of the 19th century the Czarist officials have made some work to define the number of the population of the Karabakh province.

 The second important historical document which provides detailed information about the number and ethnic composition of the Karabakh population, is the taxation register of the Karabakh province, prepared by the Russian officials Yermolov and Mogilevsky, soon after the elimination of the Karabakh khanate in 1823.
 The register provides the number of population village-by-village and family-by-family and also informs about their ethnic belonging.
 According to the register, the number and ethnic composition of Karabakh population in 1823 is as follows:4

 |Nationality||Number of families|